-Name is pronounced "lind-bloom”...
-Is married.....wife's name is Aurielle.....the couple has two daughters, Presley and Monroe, and a son named Palmer...Graduated from William Henry Harrison (IN) High School...Attended the University of Tennessee as a freshman before transferring to Purdue University for his sophomore and junior seasons...While playing in Korea, earned his bachelor’s degree in biblical studies from Indiana Wesleyan University.....is currently working on his master of divinity degree from Grace School of Theology...Created the Josh Lindblom Foundation in 2012 to promote awareness and raise funds for families and children in need...
-In each of the last three years has funded mission trips to Amman, Jordan through Riley Hospital for Children (IN).....open heart surgeries are performed during these trips on Syrian refugee children by Dr. Mark Turrentine, the same surgeon who performed open heart surgeries on Lindblom’s youngest child, Monroe, in 2016 and 2018...Enjoys reading and spending time with his family.
+Name is pronounced “LIND-bloom”...He and his wife, Aurielle, have four children, daughters Presley and Monroe, and sons Palmer and Murphy...Graduated from William Henry Harrison (IN) High School...Attended the University of Tennessee before transferring to Purdue University for his sophomore and junior seasons...While playing in Korea, earned his bachelor’s degree in biblical studies from Indiana Wesleyan University...this past December earned his master of biblical studies degree from Grace School of Theology...Created the Josh Lindblom Foundation in 2012 to promote awareness and raise funds for families and children in need...Over the last five years has funded mission trips to Amman, Jordan through Riley Hospital for Children (IN)...open heart surgeries are performed during these trips on Syrian refugee children by Dr. Mark Turrentine, the same surgeon who performed open heart surgeries on Lindblom’s youngest child, Monroe, in 2016 and 2018...Enjoys reading and spending time with his family.

 Pitched primarily in the Korea Baseball Organization (KBO) with the Lotte Giants (2015-17) and Doosan Bears (2018-19)...
 Went 63-34 with a 3.55 ERA in 130 starts in the KBO, including 35-7 with a 2.68 ERA in 56 starts over his last two seasons...
 Won consecutive Choi Dong-Won Awards (KBO Cy Young Award equivalent) in 2018 and 2019...
 Was KBO Most Valuable Player in 2019 after going 20-3 with a 2.50 ERA in 30 starts for Doosan.....led the KBO in wins (20), strikeouts (189), WHIP (1.00), opponent batting average (.226) and innings pitched (194.2) while ranking second in ERA (2.50) and tied for third in quality starts (22)...
 Went 15-4 with a 2.88 ERA in 26 starts for Doosan in 2018.....led the KBO in ERA (2.88), WHIP (1.07) and quality starts (21) while ranking among the league leaders in opponent batting average (2nd, .226), wins (T2nd, 15) and strikeouts (7th, 157)...
 Pitched with the Lotte Giants from 2015-17, going 28-27 with a 4.25 ERA in 74 starts...
 Returned briefly to the states in 2017 and pitched for Pittsburgh (4 games) and Triple-A Indianapolis (17 games/4 starts).